FileMeta/MetaTag/README.md

 Next is an equals sign.

-Next is the value which is a series of any characters except the ASCII control range (0x00 to 0x7F), the space or the ampersand.
-Control characters, space, ampersand, underscore, and the percent character MUST be encoded.
-A space character is encoded as the underscore.
-All other control, ampersand, underscore, or percent characters are encoded as the percent character followed by two hexadecimal digits.
-All characters requiring encoding are in the first 256 characters of Unicode, so two hexadecimal digits are sufficient.
-Other Unicode characters are given by their literal value.

-The value encoding is deliberately similar to URL query string encoding.
-However, in Metatag encoding, the underscore substitutes for a space whereas in URL query strings, the plus sign substitutes for a space.

-The name IS NOT encoded.
-Valid names are simply limited to the specified character set.
+Next is the value which may be in plain or quoted form.
+In plain form, the value is a series of one or more non-whitespace and non-quote characters.
+The value is terminated by whitespace or the end of the document.

+Quoted form is a quotation mark followed by zero or more non-quote characters and terminated with another quotation mark.
+Newlines and other whitespace are permitted within the quoted text.
+A pair of quotation marks in the text is interpreted as a singe quotation mark in the value and does not terminate the value.

 ## The MetaTag Class